 If you’re trying to successfully serve your clients, the last thing you want to be doing is Googling phrases and attempting to fix technical issues.
-At Design Extensions, we both host and maintain websites for our clients.
+At Business Builders, we both host and maintain websites for our clients.

 To help clear up some of the confusion around these terms, we’re going to break each one down individually, using a retail business as an example.

 Website hosting, in its simplest form, is giving your website real estate on the web so users can visit it.

 For example, if your retail business wants a storefront, you need to rent space in a building.
 By paying a management company a monthly rent for space in their building, your business is able to sell merchandise.

 Without paying for office space, your business is left homeless, and you’re now selling your product out of your trunk (yikes, that’s not a good look).
 Hosting is the same thing!